 Ramla has 15 years of experience in the field of ABA.
 Prior to 2020 Behavior, Ramla worked within schools and home settings in Milpitas, Los Altos, San Jose, and Monterey.

-Ramla has a Masters in Human Behavior and is a BCBA candidate.
+Ramla has a Masters in Human Behavior.

 Ramla is passionate about providing best practice for the 2020 Behavior families.